janko/janko.io/_posts/2015-05-18-lets-keep-frontend-outside-of-ruby.md

 isn't the best way to write CSS?
 [PostCSS](https://github.com/postcss/postcss) lets you write regular CSS, and what it does is just corrects your CSS during compilation to be cross-browser.
 Now, wait for it...
 PostCSS is **3x faster** than Libsass.
+So, PostCSS is both the best way to write CSS *and* the fastest option.

 Does Sprockets have support for Libsass or PostCSS?
 Of course not, we like our ruby Sass, even though frontend developers aren't using it anymore.
 I hope you have worked in a codebase with a bit more frontend code to know how compilation time can grow fast, and how keeping it fast is essential for productivity (analogous to how speed of our tests is essential to our productivity).

 We just can't keep up with the JavaScript world and continue making `sprockets-*` extensions for every new thing, it's much better to just use